avigloz/fluid-db/README.md

 The following things will be included here eventually:
 - A basic intermediate server (without caching)
-- A database implementation (including socket and direct communication replication)
+- A database implementation (including socket and direct communication replication, and expiration)
 - A basic client app

 ## Explanation